sashmeet96-ops/WeatherFlow/README.md

 # WeatherFlow
 WeatherFlow is a modern desktop weather dashboard built with Python and CustomTkinter.
-It provides real-time weather data, hourly forecasts, and a 7-day outlook using the OpenWeather API.
+It provides real-time weather data, hourly forecasts, and a 7-day forecast using the OpenWeather API.